sahandnayebaziz/StateView/readme.md

 A full list of methods you can call when using StateView is listed in the wiki.

+## In Action

+The first app built with StateView is [Frame](https://github.com/sahandnayebaziz/StateView-Samples-Frame), an app that can frame portrait and landscape images onto a white background.

+More apps built with StateView will be added here once available.

 ## How does it work?

+When you use a StateView, behind the scenes StateView keeps a ShadowView to help in understanding which subviews should be removed, added, and updated when your data changes.

+Each instance of StateView has a one-to-one matching ShadowView instance that uses lightweight structs and references to keep a record of the view hierarchy and the data that the hierarchy represents.

+Both **render()** and **place()** work closely with a StateView’s ShadowView to make the smallest number of changes to the view hierarchy to update what you see on screen.

+When **state** changes in one of your views, a ShadowView orchestrates the calculation of the diff, the adding and removing of any needed or not needed subviews, and the passing of **props** from StateViews to their contained StateViews.

 ## Installation